-Good Faith Allegation.
-An allegation of research misconduct made by an Initiator who believes that research misconduct may have occurred.
-An allegation is not in good faith if it is made with reckless disregard for or willful ignorance of facts that would disprove the allegation.
+Good Faith Charge.
+A Charge of Research Misconduct made by a Complainant who believes that Research Misconduct may have occurred.
+A Charge is not in good faith if it is made with reckless disregard for or willful ignorance of facts that would disprove the Charge.